-Urban flooding is caused when the inflow of stormwater in urban areas exceeds the capacity of drainage systems to infiltrate stormwater into the soil or to carry it away.
+Urban flooding is caused when the inflow of storm waterstormwater in urban areas exceeds the capacity of drainage systems to infiltrate stormwater into the soil or to carry it away.
 The inflow of stormwater results from (a) heavy rainfall, which can collect on the landscape (pluvial flooding) or cause rivers and streams to overflow their banks and inundate surrounding areas; or (b) storm surge or high tides, which push water onto coastal cities.
-Floodwater inundation and movement are influenced by (a) land development, which disturbs natural drainage patterns and creates hardened, impervious surfaces that inhibit infiltration of stormwater; and (b) stormwater systems that are undersized for current needs and thus increase exposure to drainage hazards.
-(National Academies of Sciences, Engineering, and Medicine, 2019).
+Floodwater inundation and movement are influenced by (a) land development, which disturbs natural drainage patterns and creates hardened, impervious surfaces that inhibit infiltration of storm waterstormwater; and (b) storm waterstormwater systems that are undersized for current needs and thus increase exposure to drainage hazards.
+In older cities, sewer systems carrying both storm water and wastewater can become surcharged during storms, causing sewer backups in homes-an often chronic and unseen form of urban flooding (National Academies of Sciences, Engineering, and Medicine, 2019).

 RFPGs will identify known localized and urban flooding areas for each watershed in the region based on date of source data, detail and accuracy of modeling and mapping, and include that in the existing condition flood hazard feature {7.
+Exist_Fld_Hazard}.
 ExFldHazard}.